7 Smart FOIA Request Tips That Actually Get Results

 So the first step is not writing a request.

-If you are not sure where to start, use FOIA.gov for federal agencies, and use a state guide like the Reporters Committee Open Government Guide for state and local rules.
+If you are not sure where to start, use FOIA.gov for federal agencies, and use the Reporters Committee Open Government Guide for state and local rules.

-• It is too broad.
-“All emails about X.”
+- It is too broad, like “all emails about X.”

-• Hostile tone that turns the exchange into a fight.
+- The tone turns the exchange into a fight.

-Most delays are not about a cover up.
-They are about workload and bad requests.
+Most delays are not about a cover-up.
+They are about workload, scope, and bad requests.

 1. The records you want